 There’s no point to risk carbon monoxide poisoning.

-Here are three things you can do to keep your home safe:
+Here are three things you can do to keep your residence safe:

-- Every home with at least one gas appliance, attached garage or fireplace should have a carbon monoxide system.
-You need to have a detector on each level of your residence, in addition to the basement and garage.
-You also should install one inside or outside of all bedrooms.
+- Every home with at least one gas appliance, attached garage or fireplace should have a carbon monoxide detector.
+You should have an alarm on all levels of your residence, in addition to the basement and garage.
+You also need to install one inside or outside of every bedroom.
 Aren’t using a carbon monoxide detector in your house?

 Call Service Experts Heating & Air Conditioning at 305-440-1505 to purchase one.
-Ask our specialists about our affordable Wi-Fi carbon monoxide detectors.
+Ask our specialists about our reasonable Wi-Fi carbon monoxide detectors.

-- If you currently use a carbon monoxide alarm, consistently look at or swap out the batteries.
-You should check batteries every 90 days, and replace the system every three to five years.
+- If you presently use a carbon monoxide system, consistently look at or swap out the batteries.
+You should check batteries every season, and get a new alarm every three to five years.

-- If your carbon monoxide system goes off, leave your home immediately and dial 911.
+- If your carbon monoxide system goes off, leave your home immediately and call 911.

 Protect Your Loved Ones with Assistance from Service Experts Heating & Air Conditioning

 Carbon monoxide doesn’t have to be scary, and with the recommended actions your house can be safe from the toxic gas.
-Take the precautions and call Service Experts Heating & Air Conditioning at 305-440-1505 to learn more.
+Take the precautions and call Service Experts at 305-440-1505 to learn more.